PierreQuentel/bihan/README.md

 `dialog.request.encoding`

-> The encoding used in the request.
+> The encoding used by the user agent to encode request data.
+If one of the
+> request headers defines a value for "charset", this value is used ;
+> otherwise, it is set to "iso-8859-1".

 `dialog.request.cookies`